Steglitz-Zehlendorf

 Steglitz-Zehlendorf ([ˌʃteːɡˌlɪt͡s ˈt͡seːlənˌdɔʁf]) is the sixth borough of Berlin, formed in Berlin's 2001 administrative reform by merging the former boroughs of Steglitz and Zehlendorf.

-Home to Free University of Berlin, the Berlin Botanical Garden, and a variety of museums and art collections, Steglitz-Zehlendorf is an important hub for research, science and culture in Berlin.
+Home to the Free University of Berlin, the Berlin Botanical Garden, and a variety of museums and art collections, Steglitz-Zehlendorf is an important hub for research, science and culture in Berlin.
 It is known to be the wealthiest borough of Berlin, having the city's highest median household income.

 History

 The first mention of a present-day locality in the district by name was Lankwitz (Lancewitz) in 1239.
-It is assumed that Slavic and German settlements were established at the Schlachtensee and Krume Lanke lakes after 1200 at the latest.
+It is assumed that Slavic and German settlements were established at the Schlachtensee and Krumme Lanke lakes after 1200 at the latest.
 The first documented mention of Zehlendorf (then Cedelendorp) dates back to 1242.
 Here the Lehnin Abbey bought the settlement and kept it until 1542.
 Frederick the Great donated a church to the village in 1768 during a stopover on the journey from the Berlin Palace to the Sanssouci Palace.
 The settlement was located halfway between the two places, which gave the village an economic boost through its function as a relay station.
 Steglitz also originated in the first half of the 13th century as a Linear settlement.
 At the end of this century the wooden church was replaced with the village church Steglitz.
 It stood until the 19th century, when it was replaced by Matthew's Church.

 Today's double district is still characterized by connecting infrastructure between Berlin and Potsdam.
 For example, the first section of the Reichsstraße 1 was routed through Steglitz and Zehlendorf (paved in 1792).
 In 1838, the Stammbahn was opened parallel to this.
 This development of the suburbs led to a strong growth of the settlements.
 Steglitz became the largest rural municipality in Prussia around 1900 with 80,000 inhabitants.
 The former districts of Steglitz and Zehlendorf were formed in 1920 during the formation of Greater Berlin from previously independent rural communities and estate districts of the Teltow district.
 The entire area of the present district belonged to the American Sector of Berlin after the Second World War from 1945 to 1990, together with the districts of Tempelhof, Schöneberg, Neukölln and Kreuzberg.
 In 2001, the two formerly independent districts were merged to form the district of Steglitz-Zehlendorf as part of Berlin's administrative reform.
 In December 2020, the new Locality Schlachtensee was founded on the initiative of local residents.